Circular economy: Definition

-There are many definitions of the circular economy.
-For example, in China, the circular economy is promoted as a top-down national political objective, meanwhile in other areas, such as the European Union, Japan, and the USA, it is a tool to design bottom-up environmental and waste management policies.
+There are many definitions of and approaches to the circular economy.
+For example, in China, the circular economy is promoted as a top-down national political objective, meanwhile for the European Union, Japan, and the USA, it is a tool to design bottom-up environmental and waste management policies.
 The ultimate goal of promoting circular economy is the decoupling of environmental pressure from economic growth.
 A comprehensive definition could be: "Circular economy is an economic system that targets zero waste and pollution throughout materials lifecycles, from environment extraction to industrial transformation, and final consumers, applying to all involved ecosystems.
 Upon its lifetime end, materials return to either an industrial process or, in the case of a treated organic residual, safely back to the environment as in a natural regenerating cycle.
 It operates by creating value at the macro, meso, and micro levels and exploiting to the fullest the sustainability nested concept.
 Used energy sources are clean and renewable.
 Resource use and consumption are efficient.
 Government agencies and responsible consumers play an active role in ensuring the correct system long-term operation."